dr-jts/crunchyblog/pg-svg/index.md

   ) AS svg FROM shapes;
 ```

+The output from `svgDoc` is a `text` value which can be used anywhere that SVG is supported.

 ## Conclusion

+We've shown how you can use the `pg-svg` SQL function library to easily generate map images directly from PostGIS data.
+SVG is a very powerful format for vector data, and there's lot more that you can do with SVG objects.
+By applying some additional CSS and Javascript it's possible to do things like
 - You could even use it to generate charts of non-spatial data (although this would be better handled by a more task-specific API).

+Let us know if you find `pg-svg` useful, or if you have any ideas for improving it!